When one has a ballcock and a few ball bearings lying around, one should make a shaker.

 Relating to what Matt said - I once had a thumb piano with similar holes in the side that was fun to play by covering up one of the side holes and putting the other one up to your mouth so you could use your mouth/vocal cavity to shape the resonance, jawharp style..

-Once again the fridge grates have taken over, slowly I think my obsessions have moved from chicken cookers and metal salad bowls over to refrigerator grates.
-I may have to start a whole subsection for this category.
 This piece is part of the Excess Space Baggage series, which you can learn more about in the next few blog entries.

-I liked the first Alien Bell Monster so much that I had to build a second.
-This is by far the dirtier and more dangerous of the bell monsters, but it had to be done.
 It would seem that for the past few weeks I have been going through the spaceship in search of wild and weird parts that just don’t seem to fit anywhere else.
 Once I find them I make all those odd balls fit together whether they like it or not.
 So the next four posts will be of just that.
 I think I will call them Excess Space Baggage

 I’m looking forward to recording this beast and then fining it a proper home.

-bell monster are a kids bicycle bell, a sink drain, two carburetor caps, a refrigerator grate, a tea kettle, two metal salad bowls, a circler saw blade, some weird metal disks I found on an old Japanese massager, a little tiny kids cymbal, plus a bunch of other various metal parts.
+Some things you will find on the second bell monster are a kids bicycle bell, a sink drain, two carburetor caps, a refrigerator grate, a tea kettle, two metal salad bowls, a circler saw blade, some weird metal disks I found on an old Japanese massager, a little tiny kids cymbal, plus a bunch of other various metal parts.

-set them into groups of three or four that sounded good together.
+The tower stands at a whopping 130 cm or for all my friends south of the boarder 51 inches.
+There are 21 bell like objects mounted up the pole at varying heights and placements.
+I tried to set them into groups of three or four that sounded good together.
 Also attached to the pole is a spring that runs almost the full length of the piece, and one tunable piano string.
 The bass of the instrument is a disk from a breaking system of some body’s car.
 Who’s car?
 I have no idea.

 My Oblique Strategy for the Things from the Fridge 3 Strings and Things was You are an Engineer